StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/write-filtered-event-trigger.md

 This topic provides step-by-step instructions for writing a *FilteredEvent* [trigger](../manage-notifications/about-notifications.md#triggers) in TheHive.

 !!! info "Capabilities of the *FilteredEvent* trigger"
-    We recommend reading this [StrangeBee blog post](https://blog.strangebee.com/leveraging-thehive5-notification-capabilities-2-2/) for an introduction to the capabilities of *FilteredEvent* trigger.
+    Read this [StrangeBee blog post](https://blog.strangebee.com/leveraging-thehive5-notification-capabilities-2-2/) for an introduction to the capabilities of *FilteredEvent* trigger.

 {!includes/access-notifications.md!}